Paradonized/Paradonized/README.md

 # Hi :wave:,
 I'm Vladislav (Paradonized IGN), Software Engineer and still in university.
 My goal is to keep learning and growing in both frontend and backend.
 I strive for being the best Jack-of-all-trades that I can possibly be.
-I have worked with everything stated in my [Tech Stack](#hammer_and_wrench-tech-stack), however I still have a long way to go with some of them.
+I have used everything stated in my [Tech Stack](#hammer_and_wrench-tech-stack), however I still have a long way to go with some of them.
 That only inspires me more.
 Always willing to learn more.

 # :hammer_and_wrench: Tech Stack
 ### Programming languages: